-Dulcolax is a popular treatment option among us humans for the occasional bout of constipation.
-If you’ve got some in your medicine cabinet you might have made the mental leap of giving it to your dog after noticing the signs that they’re suffering from the same thing.
+Dulcolax is a popular treatment option for the occasional bout of constipation.
+Maybe you’ve got some in your medicine cabinet.
+Have you considered giving it to your dog?

-As with most medicines made for humans, giving such a drug to your dog is not a good idea.
-While you may be wanting to help your dog, this is not the way to do it.
+As with most medicines made for humans, giving such a drug to a dog is usually not a good idea.
+While you may be wanting to help your dog, Dulcolax is just not the way to do it.

-A case of constipation is not the end of the world for them, and they’ll be fine if left alone.
-What you want to look for is a chronic case, and then try to figure out why it’s happening and fix the cause, rather than the symptom.
+A case of constipation isn’t the end of the world for them, and they’ll likely be fine in no time.
+What you should be concerned about is a chronic case.
+If that’s the situation, figure out why it’s happening and address the cause, rather than the symptoms.

 Can I Give My Dog Dulcolax?
 Answer: No

-Dulcolax may be sold without a prescription, but that doesn’t mean it is a weak drug, or that it doesn’t have a strong effect on the body.
-They wouldn’t really be successful at selling a drug for constipation if they required you to see your doctor first.
+Dulcolax may be sold without a prescription, but that doesn’t mean it’s a weak drug, or that it can’t have a strong effect on your dog’s body.

-They are aiming at people that want a quick fix so that they can get over it and get back to their life.
-It’s a rather effective medication that works, but it is not something you want to give your dog for the following reasons:
+Sure, this medicine can be a quick fix so you can get back to your normal life.
+It’s a rather effective over-the-counter medication that usually works, but it’s not something you want to give your dog for several reasons.

-Don’t guess with Dulcolax, it could make the situation worse than it has to be.
-Dogs know how to deal with an instance of constipation, so you have to be more forward thinking and not simply try to treat the immediate symptoms.
+Please don’t guess with Dulcolax.
+It could make the situation much worse.
+Dogs can deal with an instance of constipation.
+Sometimes, as dog owners, we need to be more forward thinking and not attempt to treat every immediate symptom.

 Any number of factors can cause constipation in dogs.
 This is because their mouth is one of their most used faculties for figuring out the world around them.
 They pretty much classify things into edible and inedible, and they put it in their mouth to find out.